-Chromebooks have come a long way from the time they first burst onto the scene some years ago.
+Chromebooks have come a long way since they first burst onto the scene some years ago.
 What once used to be considered low-powered, glorified netbooks, have now earned a seat at the table as some of the more affordable, yet capable laptops that your hard-earned money can buy.

 With the ability to run Linux apps, access to offline apps through the Google Play Store, and hardware that — in some cases — rivals that of top-tier laptops, Chromebooks are great for a wide variety of users.
-In this post we take a look at the best Chromebooks for students.
-Right now this is especially important, as more kids end up staying at home due to the Coronavirus.
-While some school districts provide laptops that students can take home, that’s not true for everyone.
+In this post, we take a look at the best Chromebooks for students.

 Just looking for a great deal?
 Check out the best Chromebook deals available.